JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following statements about pipelining are true?
 One or more statements may be true.

 - With pipelining, a packet is only retransmitted if that packet, or its ACK, has been lost.
-- ```With a pipelined sender, there may be transmitted packets “in flight” – propagating through the channel – packets that the sender has sent but that the receiver has not yet received.```
+- &#x1F449;```With a pipelined sender, there may be transmitted packets “in flight” – propagating through the channel – packets that the sender has sent but that the receiver has not yet received.```
-- ```A pipelined sender can have transmitted multiple packets for which the sender has yet to receive an ACK from the receiver. ```
+- &#x1F449;```A pipelined sender can have transmitted multiple packets for which the sender has yet to receive an ACK from the receiver. ```
 - With pipelining, a receiver will have to send fewer acknowledgments as the degree of pipelining increases